Google Analytics 4 for SEO: How to Find Key Data Insights

 Connect GA to Looker Studio

-Then, choose the Analytics connector and click Authorize.
-Select an account and property and click Connect.
+Next, choose the Google Analytics connector and click Authorize.
+Select your GA4 account and property and then click Connect.

 The Traffic dashboards under the Analytics & Traffic section provide a more granular view of your website’s traffic.
 You can navigate between various tabs to analyze traffic from different sources, study your website audience, monitor SEO performance metrics page-by-page, and keep an eye on conversions.